-- Whilst these terms and others such as 'mental health problem', 'mental distress' and 'mental ill-health' may help to clarify aspects of the student mental health agenda, mental health is best understood as a continuum along which any person may move.
+- refer to clinically recognised patterns or symptoms of behaviour that can be diagnosed as mental illnesses. - Whilst these terms and others such as 'mental health problem', 'mental distress' and 'mental ill-health' may help to clarify aspects of the student mental health agenda, mental health is best understood as a continuum along which any person may move.
 The University recognises that diagnostic labels may not indicate the severity of illness or emotional difficulty and that each case is unique. - Mental ill-health can affect anyone of any age, gender, ethnicity or social group.
 Whilst one in four people will experience some kind of mental health problem during the course of a year, mental health is still commonly stigmatised and misunderstood (ref mind.org.uk).)